samvera/questioning_authority/README.md

 ## Compatibility
 This code works with the latest versions of:
- - Rails 6.1, 6.0, 5.2 and 5.1.
+ - Rails 6.1 and 6.0.
+   - Rails 5 also works with Ruby versions older than 3.
- - Ruby 3.0, 2.6, and 2.5.
+ - Ruby 3.0 (except with Rails 5), 2.6, and 2.5.
- - You can also use Ruby 3.1, but the combination of Ruby 3.1 and Rails 6.1 comes with a caveat: your app will not be able to use `psych 4` (which ordinarily comes with 3.1).
+ - You can also use Ruby 3.1, but the combination of Ruby 3.1 and Rails 6 comes with two caveats:
+   - your app will not be able to use `psych 4` (which ordinarily comes with 3.1).
 See https://bugs.ruby-lang.org/issues/17866 and https://stackoverflow.com/questions/71191685/visit-psych-nodes-alias-unknown-alias-default-psychbadalias/71192990#71192990 for an explanation.
 One workaround is to modify your app's `Gemfile` to hold back `psych`: `gem 'psych', '< 4'`.
+   - likewise, you want to add gem 'net-smtp', require: false to your Gemfile to get around the bug described in https://stackoverflow.com/questions/70500220/rails-7-ruby-3-1-loaderror-cannot-load-such-file-net-smtp .
-See also  `.circleci/config.yml`.
+See also  `.circleci/config.yml` and `spec/test_app_templates/Gemfile.extra`.

 ## Product Owner & Maintenance